SkrideOne/cx/rust_docs/building_handbook.md

-# Best Practice Guide for Building and Optimizing Code with Rust Nightly 1.90 (2025)
+# Best Practice Guide for Building and Optimizing Code with Rust Nightly 1.91 (2025)

-Rust nightly 1.90 (branch date: 1 Aug 2025) contains numerous improvements to the compiler and tooling.
-This guide summarizes best-practice (2025) techniques for configuring builds and optimizing compilation with the nightly compiler.
-It is aimed at engineers working in performance-critical or safety-critical environments and follows the guideline: *measure, reason, and only then optimize*.
+Rust nightly 1.91 (branch date: 2 Aug 2025) contains numerous improvements to the compiler and tooling.
+In addition to the features introduced in 1.90, the 1.91 release guarantees that `Vec::with_capacity` always allocates at least the requested capacity and makes many `std::arch` intrinsics safe when the appropriate CPU features are enabled【684066008670463†L134-L140】.
+These changes can influence build‑time tuning decisions (e.g. you may no longer need to over‑reserve vector capacity or mark some intrinsic calls `unsafe`).
+This guide summarises best‑practice (2025) techniques for configuring builds and optimizing compilation with the nightly compiler.
+It is aimed at engineers working in performance‑critical or safety‑critical environments and follows the guideline: *measure, reason, and only then optimize*.
 All recommendations below are supported by official Rust documentation and recent performance research.

 ---